Jake Carter (basketball)

-John D. "Jake" Carter (July 25, 1924 - April 17, 2012) was an American basketball player.
-He played collegiately for East Texas State University.
+John Douglas "Jake" Carter (July 25, 1924 - April 17, 2012) was an American basketball player.
+He played collegiately for East Texas State University (now East Texas A&M University).
 He was then selected by the Baltimore Bullets in the 1948 BAA Draft.
-He later played with the Denver Nuggets and Anderson Packers (1949–50) in the NBA for 24 games.
+He later played with the Denver Nuggets and Anderson Packers (1949–50) in the National Basketball Association (NBA) for 24 games.